extrameile/t3ext-auth_basic/README.md

 * improve code quality :smile:

 ## Notes
-Kudos to https://www.qbus.de/qblog/psr-15-middlewares-fuer-typo3-cms-v9/ for the example implementation.
+Kudos to https://www.qbus.de/qblog/psr-15-middlewares-fuer-typo3-cms-v9/ for the example implementation of how to use the API